billba/wsproxy/README.md

 ## Run

-Clone this repo and then:
+1. Clone this repo to your machine.

+2. Install dependencies:

     npm install

-Now decide on (different) port numbers for theHTTPhttp and WS services.
-They will be the same for all apps sharing this proxy.
-If you're running more than one server app, each must have its own unique app name.
+3. Now decide on (different) port numbers for the HTTP and WS services.
+They will be used by all apps sharing this proxy.

+4. If you're running more than one server app, each must have its own unique name.

-Then (from the repo folder) run:
+5. Then (from the repo folder) run the proxy:

     node wsproxy.js {httpport} {wsport}

-Connect your WS client to **ws://{host}:{wsport}/{appname}**.
+6. Connect your WS client to **ws://{host}:{wsport}/{appname}**.

-Any content POSTed to **http://{host}:{httpport}/{appname}** will be sent to said client.
+7. Any content POSTed to **http://{host}:{httpport}/{appname}** will be sent to said client, like magic!

 ## Playground